Services funded by the Student Services Fee

 - The University Kids Wellington early childhood education service provides places for the children of our students.

-You can find information on the broad student services and support available at our University on the Student services and support webpage.
+You can find information about the range of student services and support available at the University on the Student services and support webpage.